[a.k.a. Black Pine]

 --- Austrian Pine transplants [discontinued in this size]

---- Austrian Pine conservation grade plug transplants [available in Fall 2019]
+--- Austrian Pine conservation grade plug transplants [sold out till Fall 2019]

 • Comparable alternative species: Eastern White Pine, Ponderosa Pine, and Red Pine.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide